FIXTradingCommunity/fix-simple-binary-encoding/README.md

 * At least two interopable implementations.
 This was demonstrated with the conformance test suite described below.

-SBE standards are available here in GitHub and on the [FIX Trading Community site](http://www.fixtradingcommunity.org/pg/structure/tech-specs/simple-binary-encoding).
+SBE standards are available here in GitHub and on the [FIX Trading Community](http://www.fixtradingcommunity.org/pg/structure/tech-specs/simple-binary-encoding) site.

+*New:* SBE version 1.0 specification with errata was posted July 27, 2018.

+#### XML namespace
+The XML namespace for SBE version 1.0 message schemas is [http://fixprotocol.io/2016/sbe](http://fixprotocol.io/2016/sbe).

 ### Working version: 2.0 Release Candidate 1

-The working group will consider issues and pull requests for the next release candidate.
-The planned themes for Version 2.0 Release Candidate 1 are:
+Version 2.0 RC1 was approved by the Global Technical Committee on August 16, 2018 for 90 day public review.
+Features were added due to popular demand.
+Because it is not interoperable with version 1.0 due to minor wire format changes, it was designgted as a major version.

+Themes of this release:

 * Further enhancements to the schema extension mechanism
 * Improvement of the XML schema